HrushikeshPawar/MahabharataKosha/README.md

 This is a personal learning project, but contributions and suggestions are welcome.
 Please read our `CONTRIBUTING.md` to learn about our development process, commit conventions, and more.

 ## 📜 License

-This project is licensed under the GNU General Public License v3.0.
-This choice was made to ensure that the project and all of its derivatives will always remain free and open-source for the benefit of the entire community.
+This project is licensed under the **GNU Affero General Public License v3.0**.
+The full license text will be available in the `LICENSE` file.
+This choice was made to ensure that the project and all of its derivatives—*especially those run as network services*—will always remain free and open-source for the benefit of the entire community.